bernardoVale/k8s-talk/markdown.md

 --

-1. The most used container orchestrator in the market --
+1. The most used container orchestrator in the market

+--

 1. It rocks!

 --

+1. It will make you a better developer

 ---

 # How

 Extreamly hands-on.
-We learn by trying
+We'll learn by trying

-Incremental
+--

+Incremental learning.
+One concept at a time

 ???
 Not at lot of concepts in the first day.
 Only the necessary